Approach to the Lateral Malleolus

 - Interval is between the peroneal muscles/ tendons and flexor hallucis longus.

-The structures at risk during the Lateral Malleolus Approach include:
+The structures at risk during the Approach to the Lateral Malleolus include:

 - Sural nerve: It’s injury may lead to formation of a painful neuroma and numbness along the lateral skin of the foot.